AFL (video game series): AFL Live 2003

-It was released for Microsoft Windows, PlayStation 2 and Xbox.
+It was released in 2002 for Microsoft Windows, PlayStation 2 and Xbox.
 The game is based on the 2002 AFL season with team rosters.
-It was first released on 5 September 2002 in Australia.
 It was developed by IR Gurus and published by Acclaim Entertainment.
 It is also the first game in the series to feature a live action intro of AFL games in the 2003 season.
-The game was only released in Australia.
+A release in North America was planned on PlayStation 2 and PC via the official AFL website for North America, USFooty.com.